leshill/handlebars_assets/README.md

         edit.hbs
         show.hbs

 Your file extensions tell the asset pipeline how to process the file.
 Use `.hbs` to compile the template with Handlebars.
-Combine it with `.jst` to add the compiled template to the `JST` global variable.

 If your file is `templates/contacts/new.hbs`, the asset pipeline will generate Javascript code